MARKOLIKESRAMEN011/MARKOLIKESRAMEN011.github.io/index.md

 * Lab 6, part two

 I also enjoyed lab 6, part two (the one about blackjack), as I am quite fond of blackjack after having played it many times before, even though it was mostly in video games.
 Like I mentioned for lab 7, part two, I learned how to apply logical operators to real world examples, as well as how to check if a player enters the right amount of cards in their argument input (including a.out).
-Furthermore, it was also interesting to write the function that actually determined if the card’s names were legitimate (which was done by using the || and ! operator).
+Furthermore, it was also interesting to write the function that actually determined if the card’s names were legitimate (which was done by using the logical operators).

 * Lab 3, part 1